paladin-t/crft/docs/manual.md

 ## Coordinates

 Crapht Box implements two kinds of coordinate systems.
-It starts from the top-left corner for graphics primitives, GUI overlays, etc. and starts from the bottom-left corner for in-scene objects.
+The first one starts from the top-left corner for graphics primitives, GUI overlays, etc. and the second one starts from the bottom-left corner for in-scene objects.

 Screen space: